Burinagar

 Buri Nagar, commonly known as Burinagar, is a census village under Natun Dehar Gram Panchayat in Nalbari district, Assam, India.
 As per 2011 Census of India, the village has a total population of 2,555 people, including 1,344 males and 1,211 females, and has a literacy rate of 75.34%.

 Burinagar has a history of being militancy affected area.
 At Burinagar, on 17 March 1999, the ULFA militants killed 3 youths in suspicion of being informers of police.
-On 5 January 2006, ex president of Nalbari block Congress Chand Muhammad Ali was killed by the NDFB militants at Burinagar.
+On 5 January 2006, the ex-president of Nalbari block Congress, Chand Muhammad Ali, was killed by the NDFB militants at Burinagar.